AdobeDocs/campaign-web.en/help/v8/whatsapp/create-whatsapp.md

 exl-id: cac6f675-59e0-431d-8c20-f24ef16d7bf2
 ---

-# Create a WhatsApp delivery {#create-whatsapp}
+# Create a WhatsApp message {#create-whatsapp}

 The **Adobe Campaign Web user interface** lets you design WhatsApp messages that use Meta-approved templates, personalize them for each profile, and test them before send.
-Create a **standalone** delivery, add a delivery **inside a campaign**, or place a **WhatsApp channel activity** in a workflow—the authoring experience is the same once the delivery editor opens.
+Create a **standalone** delivery, add a delivery **inside a campaign**, or place a **WhatsApp channel activity** in a workflow, the authoring experience is the same once the delivery editor opens.

 Outbound template-based messages are supported as described below.